 Tendon ruptures would require surgical treatment either repair or reconstruction.

-Gout and pseudogout treatment includes control of inflammation with anti-inflammatory medications and drugs aiming at reduction of crystal formation.
+Gout and pseudogout treatment includes control of inflammation with anti-inflammatory medications and drugs aiming at a reduction of crystal formation.

 Prevention of Knee Pain